 How do I condition myself in preparation for Band Camp?
 You will spend the majority of each day during band camp outside in the hot sun, march, and playing your horn.
 It is very important that all members get their bodies acclimated to being active outdoors before showing up to Band Camp.
 Walking, running, or jogging outside in the heat is a great way to prepare yourself for Band Camp.
 Also, get into playing shape by practicing your instrument before camp begins.

 I will be living in a Residence Hall.
 What are my living arrangements for Band Camp?
-The band will cover the costs of your early move-in to University housing (this does not include The Grove or other private residences off-campus).
+The band will cover the costs of your early move-in to University housing (this does not include private residences off-campus).

 I will be living in an apartment or some other residence.
 What are my living arrangements for the week of Band Camp?
 Most realtors do not have set move-in dates before Band Camp.
 You will need to talk to the realtor and ask them if there is any way you can move in before the week begins.
 If you cannot arrange this, get in contact with the Music Department at (251) 460-6136.
 We will have your section leader help you arrange a place to stay until you can move into your apartment.